SangPhamCV/Car-management/README.md

 ## Features

-- Modular architecture with separate classes for each subsystem:
+- Modular architecture with separate classes
-  - Battery management
-  - Drive mode control
-  - Safety management
-  - Speed calculation
-  - Data handling and display
 - Observer pattern for efficient UI updates
 - Multithreading for concurrent data processing and UI rendering
 - Mutex locking to ensure thread safety when accessing shared resources
 - Reads vehicle data from CSV files
 - Uses the `ncurses` library for terminal-based dashboard display
-- Configurable vehicle parameters

 ## Techniques Used